 In my opinion, this motor could work well if your requirement is up to 3A.
 Above that, the motor is bound get noisy and heated up.

-Like other steppers of this range, it has a built in overcurrent and temperature protection features.
+Like other stepper drivers for CNC routers in this range, it has built-in overcurrent and temperature protection features.

 This stepper has five preset microstepping modes(1/1, 1/2, 1/4, 1/8, 1/16,1/32), which can be controlled using the DIP switches.

 The power supply that can be used to run this stepper is 9-42V, with a recommended voltage of 12-30V.

 It's best not to exceed the 30V limit to be safe.

 Most users run this stepper at 24V as they get the RPM and torque they need at this supply voltage.